LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/BotTemplates/MavenConcierge.md

 ### Using the Context Session Store

-The [Maven Context Session Store](https://developers.liveperson.com/maven-ai-context-warehouse-context-session-store.html) can be used inside Conversation Builder using [Scripting Functions](https://developers.liveperson.com/conversation-builder-scripting-functions-manage-the-context-session-store.html) to store and retrieve session attributes.
+The [Conversation Orchestrator Context Session Store](https://developers.liveperson.com/maven-ai-context-warehouse-context-session-store.html) can be used inside Conversation Builder using [Scripting Functions](https://developers.liveperson.com/conversation-builder-scripting-functions-manage-the-context-session-store.html) to store and retrieve session attributes.
 These attributes can be carried through in a conversation or can then be used in defining routing policy.
 The template provides an example where a phone number retrieved from the Welcome dialog is stored in the session variable.
 To view:

 1. Open the dialog in template called - "Start Here - Welcome"